 Do I need a lawyer to help me sell in Spain?

 No, you don’t – just like you don’t necessarily need a lawyer when selling in the UK.
-However, in reality you would always use a lawyer when selling in the UK so what is so different about selling in another country where you probably don’t have experience of before before?
+However, in reality you would always use a lawyer when selling in the UK, so what is so different about selling in another country where you probably don’t have experience of buying before?

-I have been told that I don’t need a lawyer but need a Notary.
+I have been told that I don’t need a lawyer to sell property in Spain, but need a Notary.
 Is this true?

 The Notary is important in Spain but tends only to get involved at the end of the transaction.
-His role is to carry out some basic checks at the end and attend to the signature of the title deed and in some cases to register the property.
-He doesn’t normally advise on whether the contract is OK to sign, the tax implications of selling the property and so on.
+Their role is to carry out some basic checks at the end and attend to the signature of the title deed and in some cases to register the property.
+They don’t normally advise on whether the contract is OK to sign, the tax implications of selling the property and so on.

 Do I need to be in Spain to complete the sale?

-Are the costs more in Spain than in the UK?
+Are the costs of selling property in Spain higher than in the UK?

 Yes, the total costs in addition to the purchase price are higher than you will be used to in the UK.
 It is therefore important to factor these into your budget from the beginning.
 Luckily property prices are currently rock bottom which not only reduces some of these costs but also makes the purchase price much cheaper.